Figma to Webflow plugin and app

 6. Click Import selected items

-Note that you can only sync one collection and mode at a time.
-Additionally, you can specify units (px, em, or rem) and set a base font size (for em/rem units) in the Figma plugin’s Settings.
+You can only sync one collection and mode at a time.
+You can also specify units (px, em, or rem) and set a base font size in the plugin settings.

 How to sync styles